 Telegram Vs. Whatsapp

 Telegram and Whatsapp are two of the most popular messaging apps on the market.
-They both offer many features that users love, but there are some significant differences between the two.
+They both offer many features that users love, but there are some significant differences between them.
 As a result, there has been much discussion about the better app to use, WhatsApp or Telegram.
 This article will examine the features of both messaging services and help you make an informed decision.

 Telegram’s cloud-based architecture is a severe risk compared to the end-to-end default encryption deployed by Signal and WhatsApp, which also uses Signal’s protocol.
 So while it provides an easy way for people from all over the world to communicate with each other in real-time without any limit on message size, this comes at a significant cost: privacy.
 To provide such services, Telegram has partnered with Chinese Internet giant Tencent.